rebelsky/sams-assorted-musings-reflections/isu-hackathon-2017-02-24.md

 were permitted to take the vans, the drivers agreed that the storm seemed to be hitting Ames [15] badly enough that they didn't want to risk driving.
-And so they did the sensible thing: They decided to host their own hack-a-thon, and asked me for money for food [16].
+And so they did the sensible thing: They decided to host their own hack-a-thon and asked me for money for food [16].
 This hack-a-thon is more reasonable; they are only spending eight hours on it.
-In some sense, it's like a shorter version of the Gamewerks assignment or the Worm lab [17].
+In some sense, it's like a shorter version of the Gamewerks assignment or the Galaxy lab [17].
 But they are arranging everything.

 I was happy about that.
 But then I got an email message from another student, one of the cadre of first-year students who weren't included